 A great launch is a sequence, not a single email.
-These 15 prompts cover the three phases buyers actually move through — pre-launch (curiosity), launch week (urgency), post-launch (proof) — with copy for each channel a DTC brand actually uses: email, SMS, social, paid, and the landing page.
+These 15 prompts cover the three phases buyers actually move through — pre-launch (curiosity), launch week (urgency), post-launch (proof) — with copy for every channel a DTC brand actually uses: email, SMS, social, paid, and the landing page.

 Who this is for